 3rd Place – $50

-Overall winners for the men’s and women’s marathon and half marathon will also receive a trophy, a medal and a Mankato Marathon print.
+Overall winners for the men’s and women’s marathon and half marathon will also receive a trophy, and medal.
 If you are an overall cash prize winner, you are not eligible to receive an age category medal.
 Overall winners are determined by Gun Time and not by Chip Time.

 HALF MARATHON Age Category Awards: